Authored by the expert who managed and guided the team behind the France Property Pack

 Is new construction failing to keep up in Nouvelle-Aquitaine as of 2026?

-The single biggest bottleneck limiting new construction in Nouvelle-Aquitaine is a combination of tight coastal zoning, elevated construction costs, and developer financing challenges, which together make it hard to bring new projects online fast enough to meet demand.
+The single biggest bottleneck limiting new construction in Nouvelle-Aquitaine right now is the combination of tighter land-use rules (France's ZAN zero-net-artificialization goal), high construction costs, and developer financing challenges, which together make it very hard to launch new residential projects even in areas where buyers would happily purchase them.

 Will it be easy to sell later in Nouvelle-Aquitaine as of 2026?